-Over the weekend from November 5-7, I was with Rica Paras, our transpinay celebrity from STRAP, because she was invited to be one of the judges in the second offering of Queen, a spectacular pageant in Cebu for transpinays (see pic above).
-Queen this year like the last one was held at the Pacific Ballroom of the Waterfront Hotel Cebu, where both Rica and I were billeted thanks to the generosity of the Queen organizers.
+Over the weekend from November 5-7, I went to Cebu for the second offering of Queen, a spectacular pageant for transwomen (see pic above).
+Queen this year, like the last one, was held at the Pacific Ballroom of the Waterfront Hotel Cebu, where I was billeted thanks to the generosity of the Queen organizers.

 Queen is the brainchild of the Clothes for Life Foundation, an organization mostly composed of fashion designers who are Cebu-based.
 Its current chair is Cary Santiago, one of Cebu's most prominent people.
 Cary is a world-known couturier whose clientele includes the creme de la creme of the Philippines.
-Rica and I chatted with him post-pageant and had our pic taken as well (see above).
+I chatted with him post-pageant and had our pic taken as well (see above).
 Cary told us of his plans for Queen to be a platform to help needy communities in Cebu.
 I was quite impressed with his vision for Queen to be a pageant that will showcase the best of Cebu and benefit the poorest of the poor.
-It sounds too good to be true but after having met Cary, I have now become a firm believer in the aspirations of Clothes for Life and Queen.
+After having met Cary, I have now become a firm believer in the aspirations of Clothes for Life and Queen.
 If I am ever in a position to help, I would easily choose Clothes for Life foundation as my charitable institution of choice.

 Community organizing is strong in Cebu now and I am very happy to tell all of you that a new trans organization has just been established there called COLORS (Coalition for the Liberation of the Reassigned Sex).
-Minerva and Syndy are members of COLORS and we are all hoping that STRAP Cebu and COLORS will be able to work closely together to improve the lives of trans Cebuanas.
-On our first night there, Rica and I went out with the members of COLORS and had a smashing time (see pic above).
+On the first night, I went out with the members of COLORS and had a smashing time (see pic above).
 From left to right in the pic above are Honey and her boyfriend, me, Rica, Eda, Minerva and Bonita (seated) while the girls at the back standing are Syndy, Brax and Magda.